Join the Election Team!

 NOTE: To fill out the application in Acrobat, open the application in Adobe Acrobat Reader instead of your browser's Acrobat viewer.
 Download Adobe Acrobat Reader for free .
 Once you complete your application you will need to print it out and sign it before returning it to the Election Division office.

 Election Day poll workers have duties similar to those of early voting workers, but everything happens in one day.
 Working on Election Day is long and often intense, but very rewarding.
 Workers must be registered to vote in Travis County, able to attend any required training prior to Election Day, and available to work from 6 am to 8 pm or until the polls close.
 The ability to speak both English and Spanish is a plus!
 Multiple locations are available.
 During a primary election, the pay is $8.00 per hour.

 If you are interested, please email us at Erecruiting@traviscountytx.gov or call (512) 854-4996 to apply!

-If you want to get involved, but your time is limited, the Receiving Substation is a good choice.
-These workers process the paperwork and equipment that poll workers return after polls have closed.
-They conduct a mini-audit of their paperwork and ensure all supplies are returned and accounted for.
-RSS workers must arrive at 6 pm on Election Night and can expect to be finished by about 11:00 pm.
-These workers must be registered voters of Travis County to handle balloting materials.
-There are some special positions for those individuals who are not registered voters that involve carrying equipment into the station for our poll workers.
-Non-registered voters can also act as file clerks and runners inside the station.
-You must be at least 16 years of age to participate.
-There are four locations throughout Travis County.
-The pay is $10.00 per hour.
+If you want to be part of Elections but your time is limited, the Election Night Central Receiving Station might be for you.
+CRS workers process equipment and paperwork that election workers return after polls have closed.
+CRS workers must arrive by 6 pm on Election Night and can expect to be finished about 11:00 pm.
+Some workers must be registered voters of Travis County to handle balloting materials.
+Individuals who are not registered voters may carry equipment and act as file clerks/runners inside the station.
+You must be at least 16 years of age to work.
+The work can be physically demanding.
+The Central Receiving Station is located at 5501 Airport Blvd and pay is $10.00 per hour.